 Proposed Moderators

 Ongoing efforts at Stony Brook University [26] and the University of Tennessee-Knoxville [27] are focused on the fabrication of two-phase moderators with the moderating phase entrained within a fully-dense MgO host matrix as it has been reported (albeit with only limited data) to be radiation tolerant and chemically stable [28].
 The two-phase moderators aim to provide a potential lifetime reactor component that would greatly reduce the radioactive waste burden associated with graphite moderators.
 BeO has a long history of reactor performance/consideration.
 The high thermal heat capacity, good neutron moderation, and appreciable fast neutron multiplication factor due to (n,2n) reactors are just some of the many advantages [29].
 However, beryllium is known to have many adverse health effects [30] that would require additional safety during large scale manufacturing.
 Hydride has also had consideration as both moderator and reflector material nuclear reactors [31].
-However, when exposed to high temperatures zirconium dihydride (ZrH2) decomposes at temperatures above 00() [32].
+However, zirconium dihydride (ZrH2) begins to decompose at temperatures above 700(K) [32].

 Theory